Phoenix police: man suspected in double homicide case jailed

 Police say detectives interviewed Estevancio Palmares and developed probable cause to arrest him.

-They said the double homicide case was still being investigated and no other details were immediately released.
+They said the double homicide case was still being investigated.

 Sign up for Daily Newsletters